arduino/docs-content/content/arduino-cloud/01.getting-started/09.iot-remote-app/iot-remote-app.md

 The sensor data from your phone is tracked through **variables** in the Arduino IoT Cloud, and can therefor be synchronized with other variables.

-Head over to the [Arduino IoT Cloud - Things]() and go to the Thing created for your phone (in this case, it is named `Karl_s S20_ Thing`), and select a variable you want to synchronize.
+Head over to the [Arduino IoT Cloud - Things](https://create.arduino.cc/iot/things) and go to the Thing created for your phone (in this case, it is named `Karl_s S20_ Thing`), and select a variable you want to synchronize.
 In the following menu you can link it to other variables on other Things.

 ![Synchronizing variables.](assets/remote-app-cloud-variables.png)

-Simply described, this allows you to use your phone as an input.
+Simply described, this allows you to use your phone as an input for a number of different applications.
 For example, the `Compass` variable can be used to control the angle of a servo motor on another device.
-You can read more
+You can read more about how to synchronize these variables in the [Use Sensor Data From Your Phone](/arduino-cloud/tutorials/iot-remote-phone-sensors) tutorial, that includes a practical example.

+## Summary

+The IoT Remote App is great for you to manage all of your devices via your smart phone.
+Check in on your plants, water them remotely, or manage your smart light system in your house, all from one app.

+With the phone in background mode, you also enable your smart phone to become one of the devices in your network.